willadarrow/Wombat-/README.md

 My Wombat Poem
-Wombats are big and small
+Wombats are big
+Furry and small
 They are brown
 they have four legs and two eyes they have no necks